-Current costs of biopharmaceutical manufacturing often prevent segments of the world’s population from accessing critical medicines or even prevent medicines from being marketed.
+Current costs of biopharmaceutical manufacturing often prevent segments of the world’s population from accessing critical medicines.
+Sometimes the costs even prevent medicines from being marketed.
 A significant part of these costs come from the need for large and expensive manufacturing facilities.
-This hurdle can be overcome by significantly intensifying the bioprocesses and therewith reducing operational costs and capital investments.
+Significant bioprocess intensification can help overcome this hurdle.
+Intensification of a process reduces operational costs and capital investments.

-Several initiatives are being taken to intensify the upstream production of biopharmaceuticals, like recombinant proteins, viral vectors and vaccines.
-An example of a process intensification method is for example with CRISPR gene editing technology.
-Scientists are able to genetically modify producer cell lines resulting in more product per cell.
-Next to improving the cell lines, many innovations are done to enable high cell densities of adherent cell cultures in bioreactors.
-An example is the use of supplemented (defined) media that can also result in more product per cell.
+The biopharmaceutical industry took several initiatives to intensify the upstream process of biopharmaceutical production.
+An example of a process intensification method is CRISPR gene editing technology.
+Using this technology, scientists are able to genetically modify producer cell lines, resulting in more product per cell.
+Next to improving the cell lines, many innovations are done to enable high cell densities of adherent cell cultures.
+For instance, the use of supplemented (defined) media can also result in more product per cell.
 Some lipids can contribute to higher yields when supplemented to a cultivation medium.
 Process intensification can also be realised by intensifying the equipment used.
-The rise of fixed-bed bioreactors, containing a porous pre-packed bed able to significantly increase volumetric productivity and providing a shear stress-free environment is a clear example.
+The rise of fixed-bed bioreactors is a clear example.
+These bioreactors contain a porous pre-packed bed able to significantly increase volumetric productivity.
+Additionally, they provide a shear stress-free environment which is beneficial for cell growth.

 A steady increase of titres in the upstream process (USP) and the corresponding change in impurity profile can present a challenge for development and optimization of downstream processes (DSP).
 The availability of DSP capable of handling these increasing quantities and concentrations are becoming a bottleneck for many biopharmaceutical manufacturing processes.
 DSP should deliver biopharmaceuticals with levels of purity and biological activity at par with regulatory standards, irrespective of the changes in the USP.
 Initiatives being taken in the DSP field focus mostly on increasing the product recovery and minimizing the number of process steps.
-An example is the use of continuous systems to achieve process efficiency and the use of novel membrane materials that allow a much faster process time and high recoveries.
+For example, process efficiency is achieved by the use of continuous processing.
+Also, the use of novel membrane material is trending.
+These membranes allow faster processing and high recoveries compared to conventional membranes.

-As a company dedicated to help bringing biopharmaceuticals to the market at higher speed, with reduced costs, and with a higher success rate, Batavia Biosciences has vast experience in deploying the latest bioprocess technologies to optimize biopharmaceutical production.
-With our team of experienced biopharmaceutical experts, we are well equipped to take on any challenge associated with process development.
+We are dedicated to help bring biopharmaceuticals to the market at higher speed, with reduced costs, and with a higher success rate.
+Batavia Biosciences has vast experience in deploying the latest bioprocess technologies to optimize biopharmaceutical production.
+Our experienced biopharmaceutical experts are well equipped to take on any challenge associated with process development.